-The Bank of England raised the bank rate by 0.25% to 0.5% in November, the first rise in a decade, but it seems that many banks are slow to pass on the benefits to savers.
+The Bank of England raised the bank rate to 0.75% in August 2019, the second rise in a decade, but it seems that many banks are slow to pass on the benefits to savers.
 Loyalty no longer pays, with the best deals targeting new customers.
 If your savings have languished in the same account for more than a year, your interest rate is likely to be less than 0.5%.
 So it’s essential to review your savings regularly and be prepared to shift to a better account.

 How to give your savings a boost.

-At the time of writing, the average savings rate is 0.39%, so by simply shifting your balance to a market-leading easy-access savings account that pays 1.3%, you could earn an extra £91 a year on a £10,000 pot.
+At the time of writing (December 2017), the average savings rate is 0.39%, so by simply shifting your balance to a market-leading easy-access savings account that pays 1.3%, you could earn an extra £91 a year on a £10,000 pot.

 2 Haggle over home entertainment